risendy/chessTraniningApp/README.md

 * [Screenshots](#screenshots)

 ## General info
 Symfony/js app to solve chess puzzles using chess.js and chessboard.js libraries.
-The puzzles are loaded from the database in the PGN/FEN format using AJAX.
+The puzzles are loaded into the database from the lichess open database with around 1,5M puzzles.

 ## Technologies
 Project is created with:
 * Symfony 3.4
 * FOSUserBundle for user login/registration
-* RabbitMQ for some asynchronous work
 * Vue.js/Vuex
 * Vue-chartjs
 * Chess.js